 Sparkfun in particular has both a good user forum and a means of adding comments and discussion to each product's page.
 Of course, as Arduino is such a good fit with 1-Wire, my preferred 1-Wire suppliers are also, by association, "Arduino suppliers".

-At Peter Anderson's page, besides, as I said, a PayPal based source of components and kits, you'll find hardware notes and Arduino code for the following, and probably more.
+Sadly, Peter passed away a few years ago, and only some of his kits remain available (elsewhere), but any of his notes which you can still find are good, with notes on hardware and Arduino code for the following, and probably more.
 The list below was harvested and edited in September 2011.
 Check "the horse's mouth" for current offerings.

 (The last item, the Melexis, is a neat little device which can tell the temperature of something from a distance, from the IR radiation it is giving off.
 Cost: About $17.
 Slow scan infra-red cameras, anyone?)